tvdboom/ATOM/docs_sources/user_guide.md

 <br>

 !!! tip
-    You can also use lowercase to call the `models`, e.g. `atom.lgb.plot_roc()`.
+    You can also use lowercase to call the models, e.g. `atom.lgb.plot_roc()`.

 !!! warning
-    The `models` should not be initialized by the user!
+    The models should not be initialized by the user!
 Only use them through the `training` instances.